openedx/edx-documentation/en_us/shared/accessibility/supporting_learners_diverse_needs.rst

 provide accessible course content, please contact us at accessibility@edx.org.
 We welcome any comments and questions.

+..
+Do not modify wording of the following note.
+Exact wording is from Legal.

-.. note:: If you use authoring tools other than those provided by edX, your course content might not be accessible or might not meet our standards for accessibility.
+.. note:: Use of authoring tools other than those provided by edX might result in inaccessible course content.
+However, for clarity, use of edX authoring tools does not ensure that your course content will be accessible.

 ************************
 Who Are Our Learners?
 ************************

-In the following sections, we outline guidelines for creating and delivering course content that allows students to use built-in accessibility functionality (such as text-to-speech and magnification features), assistive technologies, and alternative formats.
+In the following sections, we provide guidance on creating and delivering course content that allows students to use built-in accessibility functionality (such as text-to-speech and magnification features), assistive technologies, and alternative formats.
 These practices consider learners with